Last Updated on September 9, 2021

 Topiramate is usually well-tolerated.
 In order to reduce the risk of any adverse effects, though, it is best to slowly increase the dosage over several weeks.

-Side effects include dizziness, a tingly or itching feeling in the skin, memory impairment, and weight loss, but these effects are typically mild and last for a short time.
-Canada’s Centre for Addiction and Mental Health, however, notes that about 20 percent of its patients stop using topiramate due to side effects.
-Still it’s not habit-forming and does not cause individuals to become psychologically or physically dependent.
+Side effects include dizziness, a tingly or itching feeling in the skin, memory impairment, and weight loss.
+However, these effects are typically mild and last for a short time.
+Canada’s Centre for Addiction and Mental Health7, however, notes that about 20 percent of its patients stop using topiramate due to side effects.
+Still, the drug is not habit-forming and does not cause individuals to become psychologically or physically dependent.

 How Does Ria Health Use Topiramate?